NickSvko/Assembler/README.md

 #### Directive `.asciz`
-The operand of these directive is a single valid *String*.
+The operand of this directive is a single valid *String*.

-The string's characters are encoded to according to the corresponding ASCII values,
-and are stored in the data image, each character using one byte.
+The string's characters are encoded according to the corresponding ASCII values and are stored in the data image, each character using one byte.

 To mark the string's end, '0/' is added.